duanyanteng/some-stars/README.md

 *   [guanshuicheng/invoice](https://github.com/guanshuicheng/invoice) - Collaboration with wangxupeng(https://github.com/wangxupeng)

-*   [henrypp/memreduct](https://github.com/henrypp/memreduct) - Lightweight real-time memory management application to monitor and clean system memory on your computer.

 ## PHP

 *   [easychen/howto-make-more-money](https://github.com/easychen/howto-make-more-money) - 程序员如何优雅的挣零花钱，2.0版，升级为小书了。Most of this not work outside China , so no English translate

-*   [DenverCoder1/readme-typing-svg](https://github.com/DenverCoder1/readme-typing-svg) - ⚡ Dynamically generated, customizable SVG that gives the appearance of typing and deleting text for use on your profile page, repositories, or website.

 ## Smarty